chasangchual/tailresursion/README.md

 System.out.println(HelloTailCall.sumTail(10000)) ;
 50005000
 ```
-Now we got the answer.
-You could say So What, I can read Java code but it does not touch engineer's brain.
-Probably there are tens of pages to explain how it work and how they are different.
+This time we got the answer.
+You could say that So what, I can read Java code but it does not touch engineer's brain.
+Probably there are tens of pages to explain how it works and how they are different.
 Too much, right ?

 ###**Explained**
 I would like say that in here, just focus on recursion exit condition.
 Meaning what you return.
 Every magic comes from **what you return**.